 “Which one do you believe?”

-“I believe that we do not know, and that someday I may find the truth.
+“I believe that we do not know, those few of us who still believe at all.
+I pray someday I may find the truth.
 Now let us leave this place.
-I have a feeling the longer we stay, the more difficult our trials may become.”
+I have a feeling the longer we stay, the more difficult our trials will become.”

-Sargt turned back and descended the stairs as quickly as possible, taking care to place is tracks in the ones he had laid before.
+Sargt turned back and descended the stairs as quickly as possible, taking care to place his tracks in the ones he laid before in case of a trap or trigger accidentally missed.
 His torchlight slid over the walls and long-forgotten passageways, and he found himself wondering about those who had lived here, long ago.
 If he met them today, would they be friend or foe?
 Did they fear outsiders, or welcome them with open arms?

 The door was still ajar, and Sargt slipped out, peering left and right.
-And in the back of his mind, he heard those chimes on the wind.
-He loosened his sword in its scabbard, and quickly brought his magic closer to the surface of his mind.
+In the back of his mind, he heard those chimes on the wind.
+He loosened his sword in its scabbard, and brought his magic closer to the surface of his mind.
+Its energy felt like a fire, charring the edges of his surface thoughts.

 He advanced down the street, checking every corner, straining his reptilian eyes to gaze into every darkened building.
 His eyes were better than most in dim lights, but seeing truly in this dark was beyond his capabilities.

-A quarter of the way towards the outside of the city, he stopped swiftly.
-He heard the crumbing of stone, the crunch of old gravel and straw beneath a creature’s feet.
+A quarter of the way towards the outside of the city, he stopped in mid-stride.
+He heard the crumbing of stone, the crunch of old gravel and timbers beneath a creature’s feet.
 A stench like bat guano mixed with mouldering burlap filled his nose.

 Without a word in response, the tiny bird batted his wings and flew upwards.

 It was a beast he had never seen before, large as a mountain cat with eyes darker than a starless sky.
 It snarled as it clawed at the shield, miniature lightning storms dancing across the protective surface.
-The creature’s coarse fur covered it in random tufts, revealing pink, mottled skin everywhere it did not cover.
-Sargt shoved the shield back at the creature and it reared back, circling around for another pass.
+The creature’s coarse fur covered it in random tufts.
+Pink, mottled skin showed through everywhere it did not cover.
+Sargt shoved the creature with his shield and it reared back and away, circling around for another pass.

-Sargt dropped into a ready stance, his knees loose, and his sword at the ready.
+Sargt dropped into a ready stance, his knees loose, his sword at the ready.

-The beast charged again, tearing the ground with every step, covering the distance between them in moments.
-It leapt at Sargt, and he felt it impact with the shield.
-He twisted his torso and turned the creature’s momentum to the side, and as it flew past he drove his sword deep into its exposed side.
-The creature collapsed, but its mighty charge carried it another several yards before it tumbled into the moist earth.
-The sword ripped from Sargt’s hands, and he hurried after it, pulling it out of the creature’s side the moment it ceased to draw breath.
+The beast charged again, tearing up the soft ground with every step, covering the distance between them in the blink of an eye.
+It leapt at Sargt, and the impact vibrated through his arm from the shield.
+He twisted his torso, turning the creature’s momentum to the side, and as it flew past he drove his sword deep into its exposed side.
+The creature collapsed, but its mighty charge tumbled it another several yards before its body dug into the moist earth.
+The sword ripped from Sargt’s hands, and he hurried after it, pulling it out of the creature’s side the moment the beast ceased to draw breath.

 “Sar, there’s more!”